Replacing Capacitors in Old Radios and TVs

 day in the future, you or someone else might need to make more repairs, so don't

-In some cases, a plastic tie can be used to hold the new capacitor in place.
+Sometimes, you can use a plastic tie to hold the new capacitor in place.
 For

 instance, you could tie the body of the capacitor around a nearby bundle of wires.